sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolt.md

 But as noble as the usage of disposed cloth and patching may be, it will not be possible to be chosen by everyone at every time.
 Whether it is sold or given or found, if it is new, reused or recycled, every kind of cloth has at some point to be made, ere it gets discarded.
 When it breaks down I can patch it, but only as long as cloth for patching is available.

 The same applies to cloth I have already.
 If I have enough already, I need no additional cloth, and as long as I don't, others don't have to produce new cloth on my behalf.
 I am thus, to that degree, no burden on others.
-If I already have cloth, then I can keep it and if it breaks down I can patch it infinitely; there would then arise no need at any point for new clothing to be made for me.
+If I already have cloth, then I can keep it and if it breaks down I can patch it infinitely; there would then arise no need for new clothing to be made for me.
 But even if I choose this noble path of patching my cloth infinitely, which sooner or later amounts to over-patching it, I need cloth in form of patches to be used for the patching.
 If all people would choose to go this path, patches would be lacking soon, and then, at the least, new cloth is needed and has to be made.

 There is therefore no way to completely ommit responsibility for how clothing is made.
 It may be possible individually, but it is not possible collectively.
-Since there is also a collective responsibility of the individual, we ought to consider the conditions of clothing production regardless of whether we personally will ever buy new clothing or not.
+There is a collective responsibility of the individual too and we ought to consider the conditions of clothing production regardless of whether we personally will ever buy new clothing or not.

 ---